-Etre et Avoir is an intimate and insightful window into childhood.
-Philibert captures how these children are shaped by their experiences and relationships in the classroom.
-The film sensitively explores the relationship between student and teacher through George Lopez, a simultaneously authoritarian and gentle figure.
-His teaching methods are traditional and disciplined but are delivered with a softness of voice and a genuine interest in all of his students.
-The close relationships Lopez builds with his students fosters the film’s real insight into the children’s minds as he encourages them to thoughtfully understand their own behaviour.
-When two of the older children Julien and Olivier are caught fighting, Lopez calmly and collaboratively questions the boys to discover ‘what it means.’
+When two of the older children Julien and Olivier are caught fighting, Lopez calmly and collaboratively questions the boys to discover ‘what it means’.
 The scene seems to beautifully capture boyhood.
-The boy’s desire to ‘show one another how strong you are’ speaks to a newfound physical and aggressive energy, whilst Oliver’s clear distress represents its clash with a masculinity not yet trained to conceal emotion.
+The boys desire to ‘show one another how strong you are’ speaks to a newfound aggressive energy, whilst Oliver’s clear distress reveals a masculinity not yet trained to conceal emotion.
 The emotional honesty of this moment among numerous others makes for truly compelling viewing.

 Where can you find it?

 For French speaking viewers, you can watch Etre et Avoir for free on YouTube.
 If you need the subtitles you can find it on Amazon and Curzon Artificial Eye for a couple of £’s.